Bella Thorne Sparks Pregnancy Rumors After Posting This Eyebrow-Raising Instagram Picture

 MORE: Bella Thorne’s Crazy-Colorful Hair Evolution Will Have You Seeing the Rainbow

 Though, these days, “mama” can be used as a term of endearment, the timing of the word choice was either a huge coincidence or Mod Sun is spilling some huge news.
-Either way, these pregnancy rumors are rumors until Thorne or Mod Sun confirms the news themselves.
-At least we have the Kardashian-Jenners to keep us busy until we wait for a confirmation from Thorne.
+At least we have the Kardashian-Jenners to keep us busy while we wait for a confirmation from Thorne.